mitch-pan/oai-cn5g-simple/README.md

     Make sure you are connected to the Kubernetes cluster where you want your 5G core deployed (e.g. <code>kubectl get nodes</code> should show the nodes of your cluster)

+4. Create the oai namespace

+    `kubectl create namespace oai`

-4. If this is your first time to deploy, its probably best to go slowly.
+5. If this is your first time to deploy, its probably best to go slowly.
 Run each command below and troubleshoot any issues you see.

     ```